RutvijBhutaiya/Notes/README.md

 17. Data Validation: To check the accuracy and quality of the data source, before processing the data.
 E.g Range check

+18. Normal Distribution:
+-	IN probability distribution, Normal distribution is widely used by Data scientists.
+-	Also known as Gaussian distribution.
+-	Normal distribution based on purely 2 parameters.
+Mean and SD.
+-	Mean is average value of samples.
+And SD is how diverse data is from the mean.
+-	This is based on random variables selected, now when you add new variable to the distribution, it will automatically fall under normal distribution.
+Thanks to Central Limit Theorem.
+-	Normal Dist. is important for high accuracy of the model.
+-	Mean = mode = medium
+-	1 SD = 68.2% area
+-	2 SD = 95.5% area
+-	3 SD = 99.7% area
+-	This is gives the confidence to predict, less deviation better.